A rich history (and a little drama)

 A few can’t-miss Carnival highlights

-Ladies, February 3rd is your day, when the Festa delle Marie competition will select one winner from 12 Venetian women to receive jewels and a bridal dowry.
-An old tradition hailing back to the Doge era in the 8th century, the winning woman is crowned the official Marie of Carnival.
+For the ladies, the Festa delle Marie competition will select one winner from 12 Venetian women to receive jewels and a bridal dowry.
+An old tradition hailing back to the Doge era in the eighth century, the winning woman is crowned the official Marie of Carnival.
 She is also featured in the Flight of the Angel, one of the most popular and anticipated events of Carnival that marks the opening of the celebrations in St. Mark’s Square.
 Historically, the Marie is dressed as an angel, gliding all the way from the San Marco Bell Tower to St. Mark’s Square.
 Here, she meets the Doge — the most senior elected official in Venice.
 Thousands of spectators watch from below, cheering on her svolo [flight].

-And how could we forget February 8th, lovingly called ‘Fat Thursday’ in Venice?
+And how could we forget ‘Fat Thursday’?
 This day is dedicated to the victory of the Doge Vitale Michiel II in 1162, when he defeated the patriarch Ulrico of Aquileia and the 12 rebel feudatories.
 In honor of the great defeat, the successors sent a gift of one bull (symbolizing the patriarch), 12 loaves of bread and 12 pigs (symbolizing the feudatories) to the Doge.
 Today, this tradition is re-enacted on Fat Thursday, which lives up to its name — while the animals don’t exactly get a happy ending, the crowd always goes home with a full stomach.

 The mask: your most important accessory